eslint/rfcs/designs/2025-base-path-in-config-objects/README.md

 The new `basePath` property of config objects can be an absolute path, which is primarily intended for internal use by `eslint`, or a relative path, which is primarily intended for end users.
 A relative path is interpreted as relative to the config array's `basePath`.

 `defineConfig()` will be updated to apply base config's `basePath` to extended configs, meaning that all `files` and `ignores` patterns in extended configs become relative to the base config's `basePath`.
 This includes global ignores in extended configs.
+Extended config objects that have neither `files` nor `ignores` will apply to files in `basePath` and its subdirectories only.
 Specifying `basePath` in extended configs is not allowed.
 If `defineConfig()` encounters `basePath` property in an extended config, it will throw an error.

 ## Motivation